Meet Our Graduate Students

 I completed my undergrad at NC State’s College of Textiles in 2011.
 I have a Bachelor’s degree in Textile Technology with a concentration in medical textiles.
 I worked for several companies as an intern in NC, before moving to Michigan to accept my current position.
 I have worked at Magna Seating for the past 2.5 years as a textile engineer.
 Since high school I have been determined to obtain my master’s degree.
 However, due to finances I thought it would be best to join the work force for a few years before advancing further.
 Also, I think the experience I have gained will help with my future studies.
 When looking for the options available to me I knew I would like to continue my education through NC State’s College of Textiles.
 I was very fortunate to find the DE Master of Textiles program, so that I may continue working.
 I hope by obtaining this degree I can assist my current company more with what I learn.
 As well as learning more for my own curiosity and personal drive to better myself.
 I can’t wait to begin this next adventure.

 My name is Sibei Xia.
-I am a second year Ph.D. student in Textile, Technology, and Management.
+I am a third year Ph.D. student in Textile, Technology, and Management.
 My research focuses on interdisciplinary apparel product development.
 I was born in Jiangxi, China.
 I received my Bachelor of Engineering degree in Fashion Design and Engineering from Donghua University, Shanghai, China.
 I came to the United State in 2011 and got my Master of Science degree from College of Textiles, North Carolina State University in 2013.
 I started my journey of pursing a Ph.D. in 2014.
 One reason why I chose to come back, is all of the most advanced textile and apparel related technologies that are available are in the COT.
 It is awesome to be able to learn and use all these resources.
 Not only the treasure from College of Textiles, by taking courses from other Colleges, I am able to do interdisciplinary researches, which broaden my thought and makes researches creative.
 Professors in COT are knowledgeable, enthusiastic. and give you expert objective advice.

 My name is Qinshu Yang, a “3+X” program student from China.
 I have studied textile chemistry for 3 years at Jiangnan University, and the courses I have taken provided me with information and rich knowledge about fiber, fabric, dyeing, finishing and auxiliaries.
 I love garments and have a strong interest in apparel marketing and brand arrangement, that’s why I came to NCSU and the TATM department.
 This 2 year program will prepare me for my future career and will make close connections with the garment production and sales industry.
 After obtaining my degree, I would like to work for a fashion brand company and have my own company.
 I can’t wait to meet the challenges!